SummaryRead the full fact sheet

 - Note the times that the fit started and stopped to tell the doctor.

-- Have your child checked by your local doctor or nearest hospital emergency department as soon as possible after the fit stops.
+- Have your child checked by your doctor or nearest hospital emergency department as soon as possible after the fit stops.